corcoted/exampy/README.md

 (c) 2023 Ted Corcovilos

+USER BEWARE - This is very much spaghetti code.
+Use at your own risk.

 ## Contents
 - `exampy.py` - The python script itself (see below)
 - `header1.tex` - Preamble for the output `.tex` files.
 Put packages, formatting, etc. here.